 Do you remember those teaching practice classes on Thursday and Friday when the tension was running high just before you entered your classroom?

-Lo and behold, the class had at least 3 different nationalities in a group of 5 ELLs (English Language Learners).
-There was Conchi, the sweet Spanish lady, straight faced Oleg from the Ukraine and lastly jovial Mustafa who was from Morocco.
+Do you remember that class with at least three different nationalities in a group of five ELLs (English Language Learners)?
+There was Conchi, the sweet Spanish lady, straight-faced Oleg from Ukraine, and Jovial Mustafa, from Morocco.

 You started with: